3CX Tunnel / 3CX Session Border Controller

 - Click on the “Add” button followed by the “Apply” button.
 Your firewall configuration is now done!

 After you have configured the local tunnel connection and the firewall, the tunnel is now “ready for use”.
-At the client side you must configure the 3CXPhones, an SBC or the Bridges accordingly.
+At the client side you must configure the 3CX apps, an SBC or the Bridges accordingly.

 3CX SBC (Session Border Controller)

 The 3CX SBC is suitable for sites with multiple IP Phones in the same LAN.
 The SBC must be installed at the remote site and is available for Windows and Raspberry Pi: